hmahmud42/bc_tech_intro/README.md

 - [**Final Words**](./docs/bc_proto_final_words.md) Some final thoughts on the articles and where to go from here.

+- [**A Proto-Blockchain Implementation**](./docs/bc_proto_implementation.md) Shows how to use the proto-blockchain implemented in this repo and hints on its implementation.

 All of the above are supported up by pseduocode implementation, and references to python implementation in this repo.